cfarvidson/turbish/index.md

 *February 19, 2017*

-I'm putting the turbish project on hold for a while.
+I'm putting the **TURBISH**  project on hold for a while.

+About two years ago I started to create an uptime monitoring service that I would use.
+Free of charge and awesome.
+I also did this as a fun way to get into the world of web programming.

 For the past couple of months I have been rebuilding **TURBISH** with a 100% RESTful API backend and a React front-end.
 The backend is completed but the new GUI is not finished.